At long last, Northwestern reaches NCAAs

 The NCAA tournament top overall seed is Villanova (31-3), who dramatically won last year's national championship when Kris Jenkins hit a three at the buzzer.
 The Wildcats will play in the East Region.
 The other No. 1 seeds are Kansas (28-4) in the Midwest, North Carolina (27-7) in the South and Gonzaga (32-1) in the West.

 There's another bit of history.
 For the first time, a father and his son are head coaches in the same NCAA tournament field.
 Louisville head coach Rick Pitino has guided the Cardinals to a No. 2 seed in the Midwest.
-His son, Minnesota head coach Richard Pitino, has the Gophers as a No. 5 seed in the South.
+His son, Minnesota head coach Richard Pitino, has the Golden Gophers as a No. 5 seed in the South.

-The tournament field is a mix of at-large teams, which are picked by the NCAA selection committee, and automatic bids, which are teams won their conference tournaments And of all the automatic bids, one of the most emotional stories comes from the Big Ten.
+The tournament field is a mix of at-large teams, which are picked by the NCAA selection committee, and automatic bids, which are teams who won their conference tournaments.
+And of all the automatic bids, one of the most emotional stories comes from the Big Ten.

 On Wednesday afternoon, the University of Michigan men's basketball team plane was involved in an accident while departing for the Big Ten tournament.
 According to the team, the takeoff was aborted, and the plane slid off the runway.
 While the plane sustained what appeared to be significant damage, everyone on board was safely evacuated.